dhanekom/dbmigrator/README.md

 # dbmigrator

-An app that helps you to easily migrate DB structures.
+An app that helps individuals and teams to easily upgrade database structures.

+## Supported databases

+- Postgres
+- MySQL

 ## Features